Why Clean Solar Panels?

 The benefits of clean solar panels

-Airborne dust particles, sticky tree and plant sap, lichen, soot and bird droppings are just a few of the things that can contribute to a build up of dirt on your panels.
-This accumulation creates shading on the modules and therefore will prevent sunlight reaching the cells, resulting in poor system perfomance, loss of efficiency and a loss of financial return for the owner and investor of solar energy.
+Airborne dust particles, sticky tree and plant sap, lichen, soot and bird droppings are just a few of the things that can contribute to a build-up of dirt on your panels.
+Accumulation creates shading and therefore will prevent sunlight reaching the cells.
+This results in poor system perfomance, loss of efficiency and a loss of financial return for the owner and investor of solar energy.

 Dirty Solar Panels

 See a loss of return (R.O.I)

 Ensures a maximum output